salesforce-ux/design-system-sketch/README.md

 #  [End-of-Support] Lightning Design System Plugin for Sketch

+The Lightning Design System Plugin for Sketch surfaces SLDS components, icons, wireframes, and artboards as Sketch symbols—along with system documentation—from within many designers' favorite design tool.

 ## 📣 Disclaimer

 As of Summer `23 (SLDS 2.21.0), we're officially announcing the end-of-support (EOS) for the Lightning Design System Plugin for Sketch plugin.
 If you're wondering what that means, simply put, we won't be providing any further updates, bug fixes, or security patches for this plugin.